Kdfrizale/download-webpage-videos/README.md

 # Download-All-Videos
-This program downloads every video from a given formatter html file.
+This program downloads every video from a given webpage.
+Utilizing Link Gopher Firefox extenstion to get the URLs for each video; formats the result to send to youtube-dl to handle the individual downloads.
 Requires Java and Firefox extension "Link Gopher".

 #To Install